A PDE-constrained Optimization Approach to Optimal Trajectory Planning under Uncertainty via Reflected Schr\"odinger Bridges: Reflected Schr odinger Bridge with Prior

 subject to reflecting \eqref{eq:neumann-rho} and Neumann boundary conditions for the adjoint

 and temporal boundary conditions \eqref{eq:temporal-bc}.

 The Fokker-Planck equation~\eqref{eq:FP-optimality} evolves forward in time from the initial condition, while the Hamilton-Jacobi-Bellman equation~\eqref{eq:HJB-optimality} is solved backward from a terminal condition determined by the requirement that $\rho(x,1) = \rho_1(x)$.
 This two-point boundary value problem in time, coupled with the nonlinear structure of both PDEs, presents significant computational challenges.
 Once this system has been solved, the optimal control is given by $u^*(x,t) = \nabla\lambda(x,t)$.
+The main computational difficulty is the nonlinear coupling between~\eqref{eq:FP-optimality} and~\eqref{eq:HJB-optimality}; we resolve it next via a change of variables.